MaastrichtU-IDS/dsri-documentation/applications/gpu/fsl-gpu/README.md

 ## Deploy with Helm

-See https://github.com/MaastrichtU-IDS/dsri-helm-charts to install the Helm repository, then deploy in your current project on the DSRI (`oc project your-project`):
+See https://github.com/MaastrichtU-IDS/dsri-helm-charts to install the Helm charts, then deploy in your current project on the DSRI (`oc project your-project`):

 ```bash
 helm install jupyterlab-fsl dsri/jupyterlab \